nohorse/botmakers.org/Code of Conduct.md

 ## Can I test my bot here?

 Yes!
 Contact [@stefan](https://botmakers.slack.com/messages/@stefan/details/) to set you up.
-Just make sure to check that your bot follows our Code of Conduct neither you or your bot enages in spammy/harassing behavior (for example, don't mass DM people, rather use the [#general](https://botmakers.slack.com/messages/general/details/) channel to ask people to participate).
+Just make sure to check that your bot follows our Code of Conduct and neither you or your bot enage in spammy/harassing behavior (for example, don't mass DM people, rather use the [#general](https://botmakers.slack.com/messages/general/details/) channel to ask people to participate).

 ## Notes